 Final Score: 2/10 points

 Content Warning: Teens and up.
-This is based on a fighting game, so of course there’s going to be a good amount of violence.
+This is based on a fighting game, so of course, there’s going to be a good amount of violence.
 There’s some blood, but it’s nothing too much.
 With that being said, some of the violence gets directed at Shun, who is a child, so that’s a big warning there.
-I also thought it was disturbing how you see one character (remaining nameless) literally inside an android villain’s stomach with his face and hand pressed out sometimes.
-One scene that will make people uncomfortable when some minor villains threaten to “have fun” with Sakura (who’s a teenager, I might add) before they get beat up by Ken before they can do anything.
+I also thought it was disturbing how you see one character (remaining nameless) literally inside an android villain’s stomach with his face and hand-pressed out sometimes.
+One scene that will make people uncomfortable is when some minor villains threaten to “have fun” with Sakura (who’s a teenager, I might add) before they get beat up by Ken before they can do anything.